David E. Little Ministry and Leadership Mentoring

 Part of David's life has been shaped by various leadership styles.
-Obviously, the U.S. Marine Corps is the crux of David's leadership perspective, but his Christainity, status as a Stroke Survivor, Parental skills, Baseball, and private practice as an attorney - both at a big and small firm - has made David's leadership style sui generis.
+Obviously, the U.S. Marine Corps is the crux of David's leadership perspective, but his Christainity, status as a Stroke Survivor, Parental skills, Baseball, private practice as an attorney, and seminary, and Chaplaincy have made David's leadership style sui generis.
 Some perspectives are below...

 U.S. Marine Corps